NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 *Note: This example automatically uses the workspace `apply_piecewise_rul_transformation` utility to create realistic knee-pattern RUL data for comparison, resulting in much cleaner and more meaningful visualizations.*

-## Anomaly Detection using NV-Tesseract (Optional)
+## Deploying NV-Tesseract NIM (Required for Anomaly Detection)

-[NV-Tesseract](https://developer.nvidia.com/blog/advancing-anomaly-detection-for-industry-applications-with-nvidia-nv-tesseract-ad/) is NVIDIA's state-of-the-art foundation model for time-series anomaly detection, powered by diffusion modeling and adaptive thresholding.
-This integration provides production-grade anomaly detection capabilities for predictive maintenance workflows.
+Since NV-Tesseract is the default anomaly detection engine, you'll need to deploy the NV-Tesseract NIM container for anomaly detection capabilities.

 **Note:** Access to the NV-Tesseract NIM container requires approval.
 Contact your NVIDIA representative or request access through the [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/).